Protected

 The problem

-Dixie had seen decreased growth and market penetration — especially against retailer private-label alternatives.
+Dixie had seen decreased growth and market penetration, especially against retailer private-label alternatives.
 Retailers and consumers (especially millennials) struggled to see the value of a Dixie product versus the cheaper alternative.
 To differentiate, Dixie launched Dixie Craft-imals: paper plates, bowls, and cups designed for kids.

-Primary audience: household shoppers / parents 28–45 with kids under 10 (core age: 4–8).
+Primary audience: household shoppers and parents 28–45 with kids under 10 (core age: 4–8).

 Image credit: Ashley French